circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 *[Basics]({{ site.baseurl }}/2.0/basics/) > Writing YAML*

-This document gives an overview of YAML, a data serialization language used in CircleCI configuration files.
+This document gives an overview of YAML, a data serialization language used to configure CircleCI.

 ## Overview